thor-2007/thor-2007/README.md

 - 👋 Hi, I’m @thor-2007 a beginner coder here.
 - 👀 I’m interested in computers, cars, motorcycles, and music.
-- 🌱 I’m currently learning javascript, html, css, bootstrap framework, nodejs, python, Tkinter and pygame module.
+- 🌱 I’m currently learning javascript, html, css, bootstrap framework, nodejs, python, and playing with lots of different python module.
 - 😄 Pronouns: Man.
 - ⚡ Fun fact: I have a phobia for ketchup, it's complicated....